GSA/ficam-playbooks/_piv/piv_pdval.md

 - **Key Usage:** Certificate Signing and CRL Signing
 - **Basic Constraints:** CA=True

 Certificates issued to persons or devices must meet the requirements of the use case.
 For example, if a certificate is being used for authentication, the software can confirm that the Extended Key Usage for Client Authentication is present.
-Certificate requirements for FPKI can be found in the [Certificate Profiles](#certificate-profiles) section.
+Certificate requirements for FPKI can be found in the [Certificate Policies](#certificate-policies) section.

 #### Revocation Checking